keinzzzzz/the-meridian/content/Thousand Days' War.md

 The conflict began with the landing of humankind on [[Ryu-ike]] and [[Altinin]] and their subsequent conquest across the [[The Meridian|Meridian.]]

-Humans suddenly declared war on the world, beginning a conquest across the Meridian.
+Humankind suddenly declared war on the world.
 Given their unique ability to innovate, by this point in time mankind had developed technology reminiscent of that of their [[Earth|origin planet.]]

 The Thousand Days War ended with the formation of the Pantheon Coalition and subsequent sealing of the [[Splitlock]] and annihilation of its keys.
 Following the war, human-occupied territory was split among the Pantheon Coalition's war council.